nursena8/NewsApiProject/README.md

 1. Clone this repository.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Obtain a NewsAPI key and replace `YOUR_API_KEY` in the code with your actual key.
-4. Install 'pip install newsapi-python','!pip install nltk' to use apiclient and nltk library.
+4. Install `pip install newsapi-python`,'pip install nltk' to use apiclient and nltk library.
 5. You can also run app.py too.
 6. Run the provided scripts to fetch, process, and analyze the news data.